wendyverdonk93/docs/content/integrations/ecommerce-integrations/shopware6/manual.md

 ### Installation and configuration
 1. Navigate to our [Shopware 6 GitHub repository](https://github.com/MultiSafepay/shopware6/releases).
 2. Under **Assets**, download the latest release, which starts with Plugin_Shopware6_x.x.x.zip.
-3. Log in to your Shopware 6 backend.
+3. Sign in to your Shopware 6 backend.
 4. Go to **Settings** > **System** on the left hand side.
 5. Select **Plugins**.
 6. Click **Upload plugin** at the top of the page, and then select the file you downloaded in step 2.